alianza/portfolio-v2/content/projects/2021-05-21_botenloods.md

 ## Summary

-As a part-time job and service to my neighbouring shipyard I took management over their website which was at the time of accusation not working correctly.
+As a part-time job and service to my neighbouring shipyard I took management over their website which was at the time of acquisition not working correctly.
 Stylesheets wouldn't load, images were missing, the website was insecure, out of date content had to be updated or removed and new content had to be made available.
 The administrator of the website at the time was too old to manage the website further, so I took responsibility over the previously mentioned aspects.